-Mike Delaney was named the vice president of Digital Transformation in September 2017.
-In this newly defined role, Delaney leads the focus on enabling a digital thread across Commercial Airplanes’ development and production programs to drive a connected flow of engineering data through the production system and across the in-service fleet of Boeing airplanes.
-He is driving a focus on enabling a digital thread through model-based engineering.
+Delaney is also the vice president of Digital Transformation – a position he was named to in September 2017.
+In that role, he leads the focus on enabling a digital thread across Commercial Airplanes’ development and production programs to drive a connected flow of engineering data through the production system and across the in-service fleet of Boeing airplanes.
 Additionally, Delaney provides cross-functional business architecture leadership to improve data capture and data analytics insights that support “digital smart factory” workflow simplification and realignment as well as machine learning optimization to improve cost of quality and rework.

 Previously, Delaney was vice president and general manager of Airplane Development.
 In that role, he was responsible for all commercial airplane development programs.
-He led the design, development, integration, testing and certification of the next generation of airplane models, including the 737 MAX, 777X and 787-10.
+He led the design, development, integration, testing and certification of the next generation of various airplane models.
 Delaney also oversaw all aspects of product development, including the engineering team responsible for formulating the preliminary design of new and derivative airplanes and systems, improving environmental performance and developing advanced technology.

 From February 2010 through March 2016, Delaney served as the vice president of Engineering for Commercial Airplanes where he was responsible for product development, design, delegated compliance, certification and safety activities for all commercial airplane models, their derivatives and post-delivery upgrades.